nigelbarink/BarinkOS/README.md

 Correctly identified our ATAPI device 🎉

 ![Reading Files from FAT-16](screenshots/ReadingFilesFromFAT16.png) \
-Reading a file from a FAT-16 Formatted drive
+Reading a FILE from a FAT-16 Formatted drive

 ________________________